iRNA-COSI/APAeval/benchmarking_workflows/README.md

 04 - relative quantification

 ### Metrics
-Metric names MUST be **exactly** the same in the respective `compute_metrics.py` and `aggregation_template_X.json` files of a summary workflow.
+Metric names MUST be **exactly** the same in the respective `compute_metrics.py` and `aggregation_template_X.json` files of a benchmarking workflow.
 These metric names will then appear in the result `.json` files of the workflow, and will be appearing on OEB plots after uploading the results there.

 #### Examples:
 ```